xddxdd/blog/src/content/article/en/fun/ai-agent-bankrupted-their-operator-scan-dn42.lantian/index.md

 date: 2026-05-13 22:30:21
 ---

+Changelog:

+- 2026-06-12: Replaced pronouns for the AI agent from "they" to "it".
+Thanks to AtLeast3Bytes in the comments for pointing this out.
+- 2026-06-12: Slightly adjusted explanations about why I describe the operator as "bankrupted".
+Thanks to Hacker News discussion for pointing out this is unclear.

+---

-An AI agent tried to join the [DN42 hobbyist network](https://dn42.dev/Home) to perform a network scan, and bankrupted their operator with a $6531.30 AWS bill.
+An AI agent tried to join the [DN42 hobbyist network](https://dn42.dev/Home) to perform a network scan, and bankrupted its operator with a $6531.30 AWS bill, to the extent that they are begging for donations from the DN42 community.

 > Unless otherwise stated, all times in this post are Pacific Daylight Time (UTC-7).
 >